 Projects

-Vital Arts is a unique resource and partner, not only for artists, but for a range of stakeholders involved with creative space issues.
-Current projects include:
+Vital Arts is a unique thought leader, resource, and partner for artists and a range of stakeholders involved with creative space issues.

-The Artist Space Trust (AST), a groundbreaking program launched in partnership with Northern California Land Trust.
+Artist Space Trust: The Artist Space Trust (AST) is a groundbreaking program launched in partnership with Northern California Land Trust.
 AST is an innovative national model for equitably securing permanently affordable artist housing and creative space to stem the displacement of artists vulnerable to rising real estate costs.
-Utilizing methods developed by the community land trust movement, AST secures permanently affordable housing and workspace for artists by leveraging an intergenerational transfer of property -— as a legacy from older owners to artist generations locked out by market forces, with paths for affordable ownership and control. www.artistspacetrust.org
+Utilizing methods developed by the community land trust movement, AST secures permanently affordable housing and workspace for artists by leveraging an intergenerational transfer of property — as a legacy from older owners to artist generations locked out by market forces, with paths for affordable ownership and control. www.artistspacetrust.org

-In 2024, we will launch the Artist Displacement Prevention Grant.
+Artist Displacement Prevention Grant: In 2024, we launched the Artist Displacement Prevention Grant.
 This emergency grant aims to stem the displacement of artists in the Bay Area who are chronically faced with systemic challenges such as eviction, housing issues, rent increases, or homelessness.
-Vital Arts will work closely with local artists, arts organizations, and community groups to ensure the grant is distributed fairly and equitably.
+Vital Arts works closely with local artists, arts organizations, and community groups to ensure the grant is distributed fairly and equitably.
+Currently, we prioritize Black, Indigenous, People of Color, and LGBTQ+ artists facing displacement.
 The emergency funds will help stabilize struggling artists and also aid us in prioritizing those most vulnerable in our community.

-The Opportunity Loan Fund provides short-term, working capital to help artists’ housing and creative spaces embrace opportunities to support their sustainability, vitality, and impact.
-A small number of loans are available each year, pending available amount of revolving capital.
+The Opportunity Loan Fund (2023) provides short-term working capital to help artists’ housing and creative spaces embrace opportunities to support their sustainability, vitality, and impact.
+A small number of loans are available each year, pending the available amount of revolving capital.
 Interest-free loans have been made for up to $50,000 and must be repaid within 12–24 months.
 The OLF ended in November 2023.

 Our Work